 At the heart of local government is Home Rule, which calls for local self-government by the citizens.
-This means that, ideally, local public policies and the resulting decisions are a product of the input from citizens of the community, i.e., true democracy.
-A quality County government, and thus the quality of life in the community, can only be obtained through having knowledgeable citizens who actively participate in their local government.
+This means that, ideally, local public policy and the resulting decisions are a product of the input from citizens of the community, leading to true democracy.
+A quality County government and the quality of life we share in the community can only be obtained by having knowledgeable citizens who actively participate in their local government.

-If a citizen wishes to participate directly in County government, one means is to serve on a local board or committee.
+If a citizen wishes to participate directly in County government, one means is to serve on a local board or advisory committee.
 These boards are sometimes assigned significant powers of policymaking and/or administration.
 Advisory committees also serve an important function in providing expertise in certain areas of county concern.
 Advisory committees lack the power to make or administer policy on their own.
 Instead, advisory committees take up matters that deserve the extra attention and consideration that only a group of interested, concerned citizens can render.